miso-lims/miso-lims/changes/fix_GLT-4426.md

-When attempting to delete SOPs will display validation message.
+When failing to delete SOPs, the error messages were not being shown.